Mid-Ride Fueling — What to Eat Every 30 Minutes on a Long Ride

 The Timing Pattern for Hours 2 and 3

 Take a gel every 30-45 minutes.
-Drink water immediately after — always water, not sports drink, with a gel, because you don’t want to double up on sugar concentration hitting your gut at once.
-150-250ml of plain water per gel is my standard.
+Drink water immediately after — always plain water, not sports drink, because you don’t want concentrated sugar doubling up in your gut all at once.
+My standard is 150-250ml of plain water per gel, every time.

-Your hour 2 should look something like this: gel at minute 90, gel or chews at minute 120, gel at minute 150.
-That’s roughly 50-75g of carbs depending on your products.
-Throw in a caffeinated gel at minute 120 if you want a mental boost without going overboard — 50mg of caffeine mid-ride is a genuine performance aid, not a gimmick.
+Hour 2 looks something like this: gel at minute 90, gel or chews at minute 120, gel at minute 150.
+That’s roughly 50-75g of carbs depending on products.
+Throw a caffeinated gel in at minute 120 if you want a mental boost — 50mg of caffeine mid-ride is a genuine performance aid.
+Not a gimmick.

 Keep electrolytes coming.
-I use Precision Hydration 1000mg tablets dissolved in one of my bottles per hour in hot weather, or SaltStick FastChews (one tablet = 100mg sodium) every 45 minutes.
-Cramping in hour 3 is very often an electrolyte problem, not a fitness problem.
+I use Precision Hydration 1000mg tablets dissolved in one bottle per hour in hot weather, or SaltStick FastChews — one tablet equals 100mg sodium — every 45 minutes.
+Cramping in hour 3 is very often an electrolyte problem.
+Not a fitness problem.

 Hours 4+ — The Survival Protocol

 Four hours in, you might be hitting the wall mentally before you hit it physically.
 Flavor fatigue is completely real and almost nobody talks about it.
-After eating eight sweet gels, the idea of another Salted Caramel GU can make your stomach turn in a way that has nothing to do with digestion.
+After eating eight sweet gels in a row, the prospect of another Salted Caramel GU can make your stomach turn — and that reaction has nothing to do with digestion.
+It’s your brain tapping out.

 Go Savory

 Carry something salty and savory after hour 3.
-Real options that work:
+Real options that actually work:

-- Mini pretzel bags — the Snyder’s 1oz individual bags are perfect jersey pocket size
+- Mini pretzel bags — Snyder’s 1oz individual bags are exactly the right jersey pocket size

-- PB&J cut into quarters — sounds basic, works brilliantly
+- PB&J cut into quarters — sounds embarrassingly basic, works brilliantly

 Coke at Rest Stops

 If you hit a rest stop or convenience store anywhere in hour 4 or later, get a Coke.
-Small, not a 32oz fountain disaster.
-A standard 8oz serving has about 26g of sugar — glucose and fructose split — plus caffeine, and something about the carbonation and real sugar snaps your brain back online in a way that synthetic products don’t quite replicate.
+Small — not a 32oz fountain disaster.
+A standard 8oz serving has about 26g of sugar, glucose and fructose split, plus caffeine.
+Something about the carbonation and real sugar snaps your brain back online in a way synthetic products don’t quite replicate.
 Ultrarunners have known this for decades.
-Cyclists are catching up.
+Cyclists are apparently still catching up.

 Keep the 30-Minute Clock Running

 Set a watch interval or Garmin alert.
 Every 30 minutes, you eat something.
-Doesn’t matter what — rotate through your options.
-The goal is simply consistent delivery of 30-60g of carbs per hour.
-The clock keeps you honest when your brain is tired and your motivation to eat anything drops.
+Rotate through your options — the goal is simply consistent delivery of 30-60g of carbs per hour.
+The clock keeps you honest when your brain is tired and your motivation to eat anything has quietly evaporated.

 Hour 4 fueling looks like: pretzels and chews at minute 210, gel at minute 240, something savory at minute 270.
-Drink to thirst, but don’t stop drinking entirely just because you’re not sweating as heavily.
-Mild dehydration slows digestion and makes everything worse.
+Drink to thirst, but don’t stop drinking just because you’re not sweating as heavily.
+Mild dehydration slows digestion and makes everything worse — simultaneously.

 5 Fueling Mistakes That Cause Bonking

 These aren’t theoretical.
-I’ve made most of them personally and watched training partners make the others.
+I’ve made most of them personally and watched training partners make the rest.

 - Not starting early enough — Waiting until you feel depleted at hour 2 before eating anything.
-Your blood glucose has already started sliding.
-You’re now chasing deficits instead of maintaining stability, and it takes 45-60 minutes for ingested carbs to fully hit your bloodstream.
+Your blood glucose is already sliding by then.
+You’re chasing deficits instead of maintaining stability — and it takes 45-60 minutes for ingested carbs to fully enter your bloodstream.

 - Forgetting electrolytes — Eating plenty of carbs but drinking plain water all day.
 Sodium drives fluid absorption.
-Without it, you can be drinking constantly and still end up dehydrated at the cellular level.
+Without it, you can drink constantly and still end up dehydrated at the cellular level.
 Electrolytes aren’t optional on rides over two hours.

 - New products on race day — Showing up to your A-race with a gel brand you’ve never tried because you saw a discount code on Instagram.
 Your gut has zero tolerance training for that product.
 Even if the carb numbers look identical, different formulations hit differently.
 Every product you race with should have at least 3-4 training ride reps behind it.

 - Not practicing the plan — Knowing intellectually that you should eat every 30 minutes but never actually setting a timer and drilling it in training.
 Race day is stressful.
-You forget to eat.
-Your heart rate is up and your appetite suppresses further.
-The only way the plan runs automatically under pressure is if you’ve trained it to be automatic.
+You forget.
+Your heart rate is elevated and appetite suppresses further.
+The only way the plan runs automatically under pressure is if you’ve trained it to be automatic — which takes repetition, not intention.

 The 30-minute interval isn’t magic.
 It’s a rhythm.
-Once you’ve ridden with it for four or five long rides, you’ll feel the window coming before the timer even goes off.
-Your body learns when it needs to be fed.
-But it only learns that if you teach it consistently — which means starting the habit now, on your next long ride, not on the event you’ve been training for all season.
+After four or five long rides with it, you’ll feel the window coming before the timer even goes off — your body learns when it needs to be fed.
+But it only learns that if you actually teach it, consistently, starting now.
+Not on the event you’ve been training toward all season.

 Pack your kit tonight.
 Cut your bars in half.
 Write the plan on a piece of tape and stick it to your top tube if you have to.
-The riders who never bonk aren’t the most talented or the most fit.
-They’re the ones who eat before they’re hungry, drink before they’re thirsty, and treat nutrition like the fourth discipline it actually is.
+The riders who never bonk aren’t the most talented or the most fit — they’re the ones who eat before they’re hungry, drink before they’re thirsty, and treat nutrition like the fourth discipline it genuinely is.

 Subscribe for Updates